-With the rise in demand for private investigation services, the ethical questions involved are becoming far more a talking point than they ever were.
-I’m not talking about the ethics involved in the practice itself, but more so the risks in providing this service to so many, of whom little is often know.
+With the rise in demand for private investigation services, the ethical questions involved are becoming more of a talking point than ever before.
+We are not talking about the ethics involved in the practice of Private Investigation, but more the risks in providing such a service to so many of whom very little is known in a modern environment and where face to face contact with a client is not as necessary as it once was.

-Recently there was an article in The Independent reporting an incident in which a private investigation firm had fanned the flames of marital discontent, providing information to an unstable man, who then used that information in order to justify murdering his wife.
+The Independent reported an incident in 2014 in which an investigation firm had fanned the flames of marital discontent and provided information to an unstable client who then used that information as a reason for murdering his wife.